stmoks/capitals_and_countries/app/README.md

 ### Additional Notes

 - Different datasets might contain the same information, but have different encodings or data types.
 This is often the case when dealing with data that could be in varying languages.
+In this dataset, this was partly due to the differences in endonyms and exonyms.
+Other times, it was simply because some sites tables consider all the necessary special characters while other skip some or all.